 British science writer

-books about astrology, telepathy, and the Bermuda Triangle
+which is why books about astrology, telepathy, and the Bermuda Triangle

 sell so well.
 But science need not concede mystery to the occult.
 It can

 match it or better.
 Mysteries like deep geological time, a boundless universe,

 the big bang, relativity, quantum mechanics, the double helix, natural

-selection, mass extinction, and chaos theory -- these are richer fare than anything
+selection, mass extinction, and chaos theory -- these are richer fare than

-in one fewer god than you do.
+I just believe in one fewer god than you do.
 When you understand why you

-dismiss all the other possible gods, you will understand why I dismiss yours.
+dismiss all the other possible gods, you will understand why I dismiss

-citizen because he belongs to some particular church, or because,
+upright citizen because he belongs to some particular church, or because,

-like Abraham Lincoln, he has not avowed his allegiance to any church, is an
+like Abraham Lincoln, he has not avowed his allegiance to any church, is

 of American life.